certsimple/nginx-http2-load-balancing-config/README.md

 nginx has [excellent official documentation](https://www.nginx.com/resources/wiki/start/) but putting all the logic together can take a while.
 Here's an `nginx.conf` with:

- - HTTP2
+ - HTTP/2
  - IPv6
  - Load balancing between multiple app servers
- - A sorry page
+ - A sorry page (shown if all the app servers go down)
  - Static content served on a separate server
  - HTML5 SSE support
  - Correct proxy headers for working GeoIP